Detailed Explanation of Component Decorator Identifiers

 }

-However, sometimes our component properties are only for convenience in understanding and adjustment in the IDE.
-When used, these values are actually not needed.
-Therefore, control over whether to serialize and save is also provided.
-When defining the decorator property, If the serializable parameter in the object parameter is set to false, the property will not be serialized.
+However, sometimes our component properties are only for convenience in understanding and adjusting within the IDE, and these values are not actually used at runtime.
+For such cases, control over whether to serialize and save is also provided.
+When defining a decorator property, if serializable

 const { regClass, property } = Laya;